Complementary and Alternative therapy for menopause

 Complementary treatments

-It is important to see a qualified specialist who has undertaken the training to advise you safely
+It is important to see a qualified specialist in their field if you are considering any therapy.

 Hypnotherapy